port-labs/port-docs/docs/sso-rbac/sso-providers/azure-ad.md

 Follow this step-by-step guide to configure the integration between Port and Azure Active Directory.

 :::info
 In order to complete the process you will need to contact us to receive the information you require, as well as the [information Port requires from you](https://docs.getport.io/sso-rbac/sso-providers/azure-ad#step-6-providing-the-application-information-to-port).
-All is elaborated below in the following section.
+Read below for more information.

 :::